What Is a Joint Loan?

 What are the obligations of a co-borrower or co-signer on a joint loan?

-Co-borrowers on a loan are legally responsible for the repayment of the loan funds, yet they also get access to the loan money or the underlying asset it bought.
-Co-signers are only legally responsible for repaying a loan when the primary borrower can't or won't pay the money back.
+Co-borrowers on a loan are legally responsible for repaying the loan funds, yet they also gain access to the loan money or the underlying asset it was used to purchase.
+Co-signers are only legally responsible for repaying a loan when the primary borrower is unable or unwilling to repay the money.

 Did you find this article helpful? |